|Court:||United States District Court for the District of New Jersey|

 Co-Lead Plaintiffs filed their consolidated amended complaint on August 4, 2017.
 Defendants moved to dismiss the complaint on October 3, 2017.
 Following briefing and argument, on August 16, 2018, the Court denied Defendants’ motion to dismiss in its entirety.

-Following the Court’s ruling denying Defendants’ motion to dismiss, the parties have entered discovery.
+Following the Court’s ruling denying Defendants’ motion to dismiss, the parties entered discovery.

-On January 31, 2020, the Court issued an order granting that motion in full and certifying the Class.
+On January 31, 2020, the Court issued an order certifying the Class as defined above.

 On June 28, 2021, the case was reassigned to Judge Zahid N. Quraishi.
-As of July 12, 2021, Defendants’ motion for summary judgement is fully briefed and pending before the Court.
+By July 12, 2021, Defendants’ motion for summary judgement was fully briefed.

 If you wish to discuss this action or have any questions concerning your rights or interests, please contact Salvatore J. Graziano, Katherine M. Sinderson, or Adam D. Hollander at 212-554-1400.